pryv/dev-site/source/getting-started-customer.md

 Data will be contextualized here using streams.

-You can find all available REST actions on streams in the [API reference](http://api.pryv.com/reference/#streams).
+You can find all available API methods on stream objects in the [API reference](http://api.pryv.com/reference/#streams).

 We will now create a new stream in which to place our data using the [creation stream action](http://api.pryv.com/reference/#create-stream).